 Atlantic and Great Lakes Sea Duck Migration Study

-- Fully describe the annual migration patterns for four species of sea ducks (surf scoter, black scoter, white-winged scoter, long-tailed duck) in the Atlantic flyway and Great Lakes by 2014.
+- Fully describing the annual migration patterns for four species of sea ducks (surf scoter, black scoter, white-winged scoter, long-tailed duck) in the Atlantic flyway and Great Lakes.

-- Map local movements and estimate length-of-stay during winter for individual radio-marked ducks in areas proposed for placement of wind turbines (e.g., Maine-Penobscot Bay, Nantucket Sound, and coastal Rhode Island).
+- Mapping local movements and estimate length-of-stay during winter in areas proposed for placement of wind turbines.

-- Identify near-shore and offshore habitats of high significance to sea ducks to help inform habitat conservation efforts.
+- Identifying near-shore and offshore habitats of high significance to sea ducks to help inform habitat conservation efforts.

-- Estimate rates of annual site fidelity to wintering areas, breeding areas, and molting areas for all four focal species in the Atlantic flyway.
+- Estimating rates of annual site fidelity to wintering areas, breeding areas, and molting areas for all four focal species in the Atlantic flyway.

 Reports and Publications